ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 ###### Implementing the `generate` method

-To generate our Makefile, we need a list of object files the executable will use.
-We can construct the list from the sources if we replace the extensions with `.o`.
+To generate the Makefile, you need a list of object files the executable will use.
+You can construct the list from the sources if you replace the extensions with `.o`.

-To do this, we use the following Python code in our required `generate` method:
+To do this, use the following Python code in the required `generate` method:

 ```python
 to_be_compiled = [splitext(src)[0] + ".o" for src in